Kolide's Live Query allows you to run your own ad-hoc SQL queries and get results from online devices in real time.

 You may not want your teammates to query certain tables because they may contain sensitive information (ex: shell_history) or cause performance issues.

-To control which tables are blacklisted, go to Settings, Device Privacy.
-There, you can now see a new section called "Blacklisted osquery Tables".
+To control which tables are blocklisted, go to Settings, Device Privacy.
+There, you can now see a new section called "Blocklisted Osquery Tables".

 Once you hit "Save", this item will have a lock next to it in the Live Query documentation sidebar.